billti/vuegraph/readme.md

 }
 ```

+(The actual code is a little more complex.
+See `aquireTokenSilentOrPopup` in `./src/auth.ts`)

-Note: Be sure to register the popup redirect URL `/popupRedirect.html` as a reply URL for the app.
+Note: Be sure to register the popup redirect URL `/popupRedirect.html` as a reply URL for the app,
+as well as the root of the origin (e.g. `https://example.com/`).

 ## How this was authored